p-danilin/connect4/README.md

 # connect4
-Connect4 game implemented in Processing, including AI mode
+Connect4 game implemented in Processing, including AI mode.

+This is my grade 11 computer science project

-AI mode is implemented using min-max tree search, which does not work perfectly on a game with 10^13 states, but is good enough to be enterteining
+AI mode is implemented using minimax tree search, which does not work perfectly on a game with 1.6*10^13 states, but is good enough to be enterteining